[Norsk]

 To

 First the dramatic rise of coercion in the last to decades in Norway is documented.
 Psychiatrist claim that involuntary treatment is necessary to promote health.
 However UN special rapporteur for health, WHO and OHCR show that a reduction of coercion improves health.
 The strategy of dialogue with psychiatry failed.
 Necessary medication-free treatment e.g. Basal Exposure Therapy is weakened.
-Therefore, a legal ban is the solution which proved successful.
+Therefore, a ban by law or court decision would be the solution which proved successful.

 The Norwegian "Mental Health Care Act" is full of good intentions about human rights and human dignity.
 Coercion should only be used when it is "strictly necessary" (Section 4-2).
 20 years ago, the reduction of coercion was demanded by law and supported by all politicians.
 However, the strategy of achieving this through dialogue with psychiatrists was a total fiasco.